 Another alternative is to try a different embroidery method!

 Punch needle is easier to see.
 Needlepoint can be easier with larger yarns or you can try huck weaving with yarn on monks cloth.
 Explore this website for ideas using the menu bar on the left.

 If you do machine embroidery, you can buy a safety cover for the needle to avoid accidentally stabbing your hand.
 Even blind people can use sewing machines!

 Whether from arthritis, carpel tunnel, or something else, this is also a common problem that keeps people away from needlework.

-A standing frame such as the Quilters 18'' Hoop Wonder Stand or a lap frame with a large, easy to grip edge can take away the problem.
+A standing frame such as the Quilter's Wonder Hoop and Floor Stand or a lap frame with a large, easy to grip edge can take away the problem.
 The Baby Z Lap Frame With Clamp is a lap frame that can clamp to a table for embroidery or quilting.
-Take a look at the Round-About Punch Needle Frame- which is a special swivel hoop designed for punch needle.
+Take a look at the Round-About Punch Needle Frame which is a special swivel hoop designed for punch needle.

-Another alternative is to try stitching items on plastic canvas such as Plastic Canvas 8-1/2''x11'' 2/Pkg-Clear.
+Another alternative is to try stitching items on plastic canvas which is available in clear or a variety of colors.
 It doesn't flop around, so you can press it flat against your lap as you pull the yarn.

 For those with severe handicaps or grip problems, take a piece of wide ribbon and attach it as a handle along one side.
 Slide the holding hand into the loop, and it won't fall down or try to jump away as you stitch.

 Take a look at the sewing aids and advice for doing embroidery with children.
 And remember that sewing and embroidery is as much about the journey of making the project as it is about having the finished piece.
 Enjoy the process!